 A Bill to make provision about the recording and investigation of freight crime; and for connected purposes.

-The bill is currently at the second reading in the House of Commons.
-If it progresses, it would typically move to committee stage for detailed examination.
+The bill is at its second reading in the Commons.
+If it progresses, it will move on to committee stage, then report and third readings, and ultimately to the Lords for consideration.

 Generated 21 February 2026